-- Gently shape pieces of craft wire with needle nose pliers
+- Gently bend pieces of craft wire with needle-nose pliers

-Use needle nose pliers to cut and shape 2 pieces of wire for the mobile.
-With your pliers, grab the end of Wire A and gently roll into a small circle around the nose.
+Use needle-nose pliers to cut and shape 2 pieces of wire for the mobile.
+With your pliers, grab the end of Wire A and gently roll it into a small circle around the nose.
 Do this with Wire B as well.

-- Thread your wires to create the wire base for your mobile
+- Thread your wires together to create the wire base for your mobile

 Now insert the straight end of wire B through the circle of Wire A. Once through, roll up the other end of wire B – now you have your basic mobile structure.

 Now it’s time to add our spring shapes.
 You can use a small hole punch or needle to create holes you can thread with cotton thread or fishing line (that’s what we did).
 If you’d like a faster method, you can also just cut lengths of thread and attach your spring shapes with clear tape.

 - Hot glue your mobile to your sculpture

 Hot glue your mobile to your base sculpture – anywhere you prefer!
 The specific gauge of wire we used was extremely easy to bend and re-shape once we had it attached.